engimas/blog/src/content/blog/how-to-reorder-rearrange-certificates-in-linkedin.md

 ---
-title: How to reorder/rearrange certificates in LinkedIn ?
+title: How to reorder certificates in LinkedIn ?
 description: LinkedIn doesn't provide way to reorder certificates, but we can change detail of certificate to order them as per our wish.
 pubDatetime: 2024-04-21T12:25:33.200Z